 To program the ramp rate, a rate in pressure units per second is entered.

-example, if 10 psi/s is entered, the pressure goes up 10 pounds per square inch
+For example, if 10 psi/s is entered, the pressure goes up 10 pounds per square inch every second.

 Consider using the programmable pressure regulator option in any application where multiple test pressures or multiple ramp rates are needed.